Entire Broadband Industry Will Help FCC Defend Net Neutrality Repeal - Slashdot

 It is obvious how to proceed, get an actual law passed by Congress.
 Stop screwing around with unelected bodies.
 Yes, the same entities will lobby congress heavily, but right now the matter will always be subject to the whims of the FCC.

-Title II Order classification (Score:3)
+Title II Order classification (Score:4, Insightful)

 If ISPs win and will no longer have a Title II Order classification - will this mean they are no longer a public utility so their easement for the cables crossing my property is no longer "en gross" so i can charge them a rent fee for private land use - right ?